 A Very Small Loan Amount

-With a very small loan amount, it can become very difficult to save enough money by refinancing to make this entire process worthwhile.
-For instance, if you refinance a $750,000 loan from 5.5% to 4%, it might yield you a monthly savings of approximately $678.
-However, savings for a $75,000 loan will only amount to approximately $68 each month.
-Apart from this, lenders will often lack the additional fee or interest rate premiums for a small loan amount.
-Thus it becomes very difficult to obtain a rock bottom mortgage rate that will serve you well.
+With a minimal loan amount, it can become difficult to save enough money by refinancing to make this process worthwhile.
+For instance, refilling a $750,000 loan from 5.5% to 4% might yield a monthly savings of approximately $678.
+However, savings for a $75,000 loan will only amount to roughly $68 each month.
+Lenders also often lack the additional fee or interest rate premiums for a small loan amount.
+Thus, obtaining a rock-bottom mortgage rate that will serve you well becomes very difficult.

 Small Rate Difference

-Refinancing a large loan might result in noteworthy savings; however, getting a considerably better interest rate is very important over the long term as well.
+Refinancing a large loan might result in noteworthy savings; however, getting a considerably better interest rate is also very important over the long term.
 While it is possible to save a lot of money by refinancing to a slightly lower interest rate, it is a painfully slow and steady process.
-Considering the low mortgage rates we have today, shoot for an interest rate of at least 1% lower than your current rate to make both your time and effort worthwhile.
+Considering our low mortgage rates today, shoot for an interest rate of at least 1% lower than your current rate to make your time and effort worthwhile.

 Short Time Frame

-While refinancing today’s low rates can sometimes translate into huge monthly savings on the mortgage bill, those savings do not usually come without noteworthy upfront costs.
+While refinancing at today’s low rates can sometimes translate into substantial monthly savings on the mortgage bill, those savings do not usually come without noteworthy upfront costs.
 If you have only a few years before you are expected to move or refinance again, you may not want to reap the benefits of saving from a lower monthly rate.
-There are numerous ways to refinance and save some money alongside “no-cost” refinance plans, even if you have a very short time frame.
-However, all of these options often come with complex interest rates, reducing the various benefits considerably.
+There are numerous ways to refinance and save some money alongside “no-cost” refinance plans, even if you have a concise time frame.
+However, these options often come with complex interest rates, reducing the various benefits considerably.

 Term Extension